 Any type of wet source against a house is a serious issue, as it can be the cause of damage to foundations and encourage termites.
 You should ensure that the ground is graded away from the walls.
-And if you have any doubts, consult a professional leak detection specialist in Melbourne.
+And if you have any doubts, consult a professional leak detection specialist.
 If there is a grading-related drainage issue, or you’re having trouble locating water lines and pipes underground, seek qualified help to have it corrected.

 Finding Your Slab Leak

 Severe leaks or multiple minor water leaks can sometimes be detected by performing a simple leak check.
 After turning off all water supply sources, record the reading of the water meter, wait at least 15 minutes while keeping the water supply off, then check the meter again.
 Should there be a recorded water usage during this period, then a leak is most likely occuring.

 Knowing the location of the main water supply is as important as an awareness of where to turn off or reset an electric breaker.
 Your home should have a main water shut-off valve installed inside, in the case of emergency situations and repairs.
 However, it is also worth taking a tour through your home and making note of how the plumbing system is structured.

 Perform an initial pressure test of your home

 Testing the water pressure in your home can be easily completed, with an inexpensive pressure gauge.
 In fact, adjusting the water pressure is one of the top ways to reduce stress on your plumbing system to prevent water pipe leaks in the first place.
 Testing the water pressure periodically can help pre-empt a problem before a high pressure water can damage the plumbing.